South Devon Coast Path: Exmouth to Lyme Regis

 By Air: The nearest and most convenient International Airports to the trail are any of the London Airports.
 Trains run hourly from London Paddington station to Exmouth changing at Exeter St Davids (journey time approx. 3 hours).

-Alternatively, you may wish to travel via Exeter Airport (direct flights from Europe and connecting flights from several UK airports including London City, Edinburgh, Belfast and Manchester – www.exeter-airport.co.uk/flights-holidays/).
-There is an hourly shuttlebus from Exeter Airport direct to Exmouth Mon to Sat (Stagecoach South West bus service 56 – journey time approx. 40 min).
-If travelling on a Sunday, you will need to take a taxi – the taxi desk can be found inside Arrivals (journey time approx. 25 min).
+Alternatively, you may wish to travel via Exeter Airport (direct flights from Europe and connecting flights from several UK airports including London City, Edinburgh, Belfast and Manchester).
+There is an hourly shuttlebus from Exeter Airport direct to Exmouth Monday to Saturday.

 By Road: Exmouth is located on the A376 just after Exeter.
 Leave the M5 motorway at Exeter Junction 30 and follow signs for A376 Exmouth.